mmcatdb/mmcat/documentation/content/en/gettingStarted/quickStart.md

 ### Development

-If you are interested in the development of the framework, its codebase is hosted on [GitLab](https://gitlab.mff.cuni.cz/contosp/evolution-management).
+If you are interested in the development of the framework, its codebase is hosted on [GitHub](https://github.com/mmcatdb/mmcat).
 There you can also find all the necessary information how to build and deploy both applications.
 Do not forget to read the [Project Documentation](../projectDocumentation/overview.md).

 ### Documentation

 This documentation was created by [Hugo](https://gohugo.io/) with the [Geekdocs](https://geekdocs.de/) theme.
-Its codebase is also on [GitLab](https://gitlab.mff.cuni.cz/bartikj3/mmcat-docs/).
+Its codebase is on [GitLab](https://gitlab.mff.cuni.cz/bartikj3/mmcat-docs/).